gebodal/annodoc/index.md

 #### Incorrect

 The `Incorrect` attribute is used to indicate that the measurement annotation has been deemed incorrect by the authors of the paper.
 Usually this will be for a quoted value, where the authors are referencing a value from literature which their work disagrees with (they may have a competing value of their own given in the text).
-However, it is also possible that the authors provide their own determination of a given quantity, and note its disagreement with the literature value, and conclude that there is some underlying problem in their assumptions or technique - whilst rare, this can occur (REFERENCE HIGH H\_0 VALUE PAPER).
+However, it is also possible that the authors provide their own determination of a given quantity, and note its disagreement with the literature value, and conclude that there is some underlying problem in their assumptions or technique - whilst rare, this can occur.

 #### AcceptedValue